riferrei/pacman-with-elasticsearch/README.md

 6. In the bottom of the page click on the `Customize` button.
 7. Under the data node section, click on `User settings override`.
-8. Append the following content in the `User settings override` box.
+8. Append the following content in the `elasticsearch.yml` template.
      ```yaml
      http.cors.enabled : true
      http.cors.allow-origin : "*"